gertux/HACFmodule/README.md

     make check

-## Install from source repository

-If you want to install from the sources you checked out from the source repository, you will need to generate the configure script and supporting files using the GNU autotools.

-The autotools used by the author are:

-- autoconf (GNU Autoconf) 2.61
-- automake (GNU automake) 1.10
-- libtoolize (GNU libtool) 2.2.10

-Newer versions should work also.

-To generate the configure script and supporting files it should suffice to run:

-    autoreconf --install

 ## Usage

+If you already use an Apache reverse proxy, just add the correct HacfLanguage directive to the relevant section of your httpd.conf.
-For a Java site with URL http://server.example.com/app one would use:
+The configuration for a Java site with URL http://server.example.com/app would be:

     <Location /app>
       HacfLanguage Java